-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4 No. of tenants who have completed digital training N/A N/A 122 265 Hours of digital training provided by YHN Digital Champions N/A N/A 168 321
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4 No. tenants who have completed digital training N/A N/A 122 265 Hours of digital training provided by Digital Champions N/A N/A 168 321

 Table 1.2 shows that between Q1 and Q2 there has been a 3% reduction in the number of free or low cost internet access points across the city.
-Since April 2015 provision has reduced by 10%, which is a result of the closure of some venues and community organisations operating with fewer PCs.
-However, if people have their own device there are more opportunities for people to get online.
+Since April 2015 provision has reduced by 10%; this is due to the closure of some venues and community organisations operating with fewer PC's.
+Despite the physical decrease in the number of free or low cost internet access points in Newcastle, if people have their own device there are more opportunities for people to get online.
 Free Wi-Fi is available in 69 public buildings and on streets in the city centre as part of investment from Go Digital Newcastle.
 Further information is available here.

-The number of organisations / venues offering IT training has remained consistent since 2014-15.
-The interactive map showing the computer and IT support available in Newcastle is available <a href="https://example.com/hereita-newcastle-
+The same period the number of organisations / venues offering IT training has remained consistent since 2014-15.

 In June 2015 YHN developed a network of Digital Champions to support tenants to get online and improve their digital skills.
-Digital Champions are based at Walker Central Housing Office and Walker Learning Hive on a weekly basis.
-They also support monthly drop in sessions at City Library and can provide bespoke drop in sessions and individual appointments at community venues.
+Digital Champions are based at Walker Central Housing Office and Walker Learning Hive on a weekly basis, they also support monthly drop in sessions at City Library and can provide bespoke drop in sessions and individual appointments at community venues.
 Table 1.3 shows that between Q1 and Q2 the number of tenants who completed digital training has increased by 117%.
-During the same period, the hours of digital training provided has increased by 91%.
-This is attributed to a greater awareness of the project.
-To find out more about YHN's Digital Champions, contact Lisa Dawson by email lisa.dawson@yhn.org.uk.
+During the same period the hours of digital training provided has also increased by 91%.
+The increases witnessed are attributed to improved awareness of the project.
+To find out more about YHN's Digital Champions initiative contact Lisa Dawson by email lisa.dawson@yhn.org.uk.